-Sanofi, a global healthcare leader based in France, is expanding its biologics plant in Belgium, to further develop its manufacturing and commercial production capabilities.
+France-based pharmaceutical company Sanofi is expanding its biologics plant in Geel, Belgium, to add to its manufacturing and commercial production capabilities.

-The $340m expansion will add new manufacturing, production and laboratory space to the existing plant.
-It will support the need for increased production of Sanofi’s pipeline products and increase the capacity for future products.
+The $340m expansion will install manufacturing, production and laboratory space at the existing plant.
+It will support the need for increased production of Sanofi’s pipeline products and increase the capacity for future production.

-Construction on the expansion is expected to start in 2016 and the plant will be fully operational by mid-2017.
+Construction on the expansion is expected to start in 2016 and the plant is due to be fully operational by mid-2017.

 The proposed expansion is supported by the Government of Flanders, the Flanders Investment and Trade, and the Flanders Entrepreneurship Agency.
-It will generate job opportunities to the highly skilled biotechnology professionals.
+It will generate job opportunities for highly skilled biotechnology professionals.

-Once operational, the plant will introduce biologics, pairing technologies, cutting-edge manufacturing and operation capabilities, as well as high-quality products to enhance patient outcomes, says Sanofi.
+According to Sanofi, the plant will introduce biologics, pairing technologies, cutting-edge manufacturing and operation capabilities, as well as high-quality products to enhance patient outcomes, once operational.

-Sanofi and Sanofi Genzyme have invested approximately $870m on their Geel site since 2001, and the new investment will aid Sanofi to become a global leader in biologics, while also improving its focus on patients’ needs.
+Sanofi and Sanofi Genzyme have invested around $870m in the Geel site since 2001.
+The latest investment will help Sanofi in its efforts to become a global leader in biologics while also improving its focus on patients’ needs.

-The expansion includes construction of the new state-of-the-art facility that will add 8,000m² (86,111ft²) of manufacturing space for increasing the production capabilities of Sanofi’s pipeline of monoclonal antibodies.
+The expansion involves building a state-of-the-art facility that will add 8,000m² (86,111ft²) of manufacturing space for increasing Sanofi’s capacity for producing monoclonal antibodies.

-It also involves upgrading the existing facilities such as new quality control and manufacturing sciences laboratories to ensure the qualitative and quantitative production.
+It also involves upgrading existing facilities such as quality control and manufacturing sciences laboratories to ensure qualitative and quantitative production.

-The fully equipped existing plant occupies a floor space of 4,000m² (43,055ft²).
-It will produce an monoclonal antibody and a protein therapy product for the treatment of B-cell chronic lymphocytic leukaemia and Pompe diease, respectively.
-The therapeutic proteins in the facility will be produced using large bioreactors, preparation tanks and purification trains.
+The fully equipped existing plant, covering a 4,000m² (43,055ft²) floor space, will produce a monoclonal antibody and protein therapy product for the treatment of B-cell chronic lymphocytic leukaemia and Pompe disease respectively.
+Therapeutic proteins will be produced at the facility using large bioreactors, preparation tanks and purification trains.

-The perfusion cell culture unit contains three 4,000l bioreactors, seed train and a purification tank.
+The perfusion cell culture unit contains three 4,000l bioreactors, a seed train and a purification tank.

-The proposed expansion will enable Sanofi to expand its global production of its biologics molecules and monoclonal antibodies and will also help advance the development in critical disease areas such as cardiovascular, rheumatoid arthritis and atopic dermatitis.
+The proposed expansion will allow Sanofi to expand the global production of its biologics molecules and monoclonal antibodies, as well as helping to advance developments in critical disease areas such as cardiovascular, rheumatoid arthritis and atopic dermatitis.

-Sanofi is a global healthcare company providing prevention and treatment solutions in varied fields such as human vaccines, rare diseases, multiple sclerosis, oncology, immunology, infectious diseases, diabetes, cardiovascular solutions and consumer healthcare.
+Sanofi is a global healthcare company providing prevention and treatment solutions in various fields such as human vaccines, rare diseases, multiple sclerosis, oncology, immunology, infectious diseases, diabetes, cardiovascular solutions and consumer healthcare.

-Headquartered in Paris, France, the company has presence in more than 100 countries and operates industrial sites in more than 40 countries, employing approximately 110,000 personnel.
+Based in Paris, France, the company has a presence in more than 100 countries and operates industrial sites in more than 40 countries, employing around 110,000 personnel in total.